IndigoBeetle/KwyllDocs/docs/tutorials/simple_platformer_controller.md

 The flow first checks if the sides includes "TOP" which is 2, it does this by logically ANDing the sides value with 2.
-Recall that the sides is a bit field, bit 0 (value 1 if collided) is UP, i.e. the move resulting in the object hitting something from below, bit 1 (value 2 if collided) is DOWN, bit 2 (value 4 if collided) is LEFT and bit 3 (value 8 if collided) is RIGHT.
-The actual valud of sides is a potential combination of these values, for example, if the object collided in both the DOWN and LEFT directions, the value will be 2 + 4 = 6, ANDing with 2, will remove any other directions from the value but the DOWN value, so if the player does collide both DOWN and LEFT, LEFT will be ignored,
+Recall that the sides is a bit field, bit 0 (value 1 if collided) is UP, i.e. the move resulted in the object hitting something from below, bit 1 (value 2 if collided) is DOWN, bit 2 (value 4 if collided) is LEFT and bit 3 (value 8 if collided) is RIGHT.
+The actual value of sides is a potential combination of these values, for example, if the object collided in both the DOWN and LEFT directions, the value will be 2 + 4 = 6, ANDing with 2, will remove any other directions from the value but the DOWN value, so if the player does collide both DOWN and LEFT, LEFT will be ignored,